-State law designates the week of September 17 as Celebrate Freedom Week and requires all social studies classes to provide:
+State law designates the week of September 17 as Celebrate Freedom Week and requires all social studies classes to provide the following:

-Instruction concerning the intent, meaning, and importance of the Declaration of Independence and the U.S. Constitution; and • A specific recitation from the Declaration of Independence for students in grades 3-12.
+- · Instruction concerning the intent, meaning, and importance of the Declaration of Independence and the U.S. Constitution - A specific recitation from the Declaration of Independence for students in grades 3-12

-Per state law, a student may be excused from recitation of a portion of the Declaration of Independence if:
+Per state law, a student may be excused from recitation of a portion of the Declaration of Independence if any of the following apply:

-- A parent provides a written statement requesting that his or her child be excused; - The district determines that the student has a conscientious objection to the recitation; or - A parent is a representative of a foreign government to whom the U.S. government extends diplomatic immunity.
+- A parent provides a written statement requesting that their child be excused - · The district determines that the student has a conscientious objection to the recitation - · A parent is a representative of a foreign government to whom the U.S. government extends diplomatic immunity